Adjusting Volume Balance Settings on Windows 11 – Left and Right Volume Levels – Complete Guide

 Why does my balance setting keep resetting to center?

-Balance settings may reset due to software updates, app-specific settings overriding system settings, or bugs in the operating system.
-Some devices also reset certain accessibility settings when restarted as a safety feature.
-To prevent this, ensure your operating system is updated, check that accessibility permissions are properly enabled, and consider using third-party audio software that saves settings more reliably.
+Balance settings in Windows 11 may reset due to system updates, app-specific settings overriding system settings, or bugs in the OS.
+To prevent this, ensure Windows 11 is fully updated, check that accessibility permissions are properly enabled, and consider using third-party audio software that saves settings more reliably.

-Should I adjust balance on my device or in individual apps?
+Should I adjust balance in Windows 11 settings or in individual apps?

 How do I know if I need to adjust my volume balance?